Hackers News Hackers News

 April 10, 2026 4 Min Read

-The threat actors behind this campaign are linked to the Islamic Revolutionary Guard Corps Cyber Electronic Command (IRGC-CEC) and have been tracked under multiple aliases, including CyberAv3ngers, Shahid Kaveh Group, Storm-0784, Bauxite, and UNC5691.
+The advisory, designated AA26-097A, underscores the severity of this persistent threat, which extends beyond U.S. borders.
+The implicated threat actors are associated with the Islamic Revolutionary Guard Corps Cyber Electronic Command (IRGC-CEC) and operate under various known aliases, including CyberAv3ngers, Shahid Kaveh Group, Storm-0784, Bauxite, and UNC5691.

 Expanded Attack Surface: Co-Exposed Services and IOC Analysis

-Organizations running Rockwell/Allen-Bradley PLCs should immediately remove these devices from direct internet exposure.
+• Immediately remove Rockwell/Allen-Bradley PLCs from direct internet exposure.

-For CompactLogix and MicroLogix devices, placing the physical mode switch in RUN position is the single most effective control that cannot be overridden remotely.
+• For CompactLogix and MicroLogix devices, set the physical mode switch to the RUN position, as this cannot be overridden remotely.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.